yimingxt/yimingxt.github.io/_pages/about.md

   - /about.html
 ---
 <p>
 I am a Postdoctoral Fellow in the Department of Statistics and Actuarial Science at the University of Waterloo.
 I obtained my Ph.D. in Mathematics from the University of Utah in 2022, followed by a one-year stint at Wells Fargo.
+This fall, I will be joining the Department of Mathematics at the University of Kentucky as an assistant professor.
 </p>

 <p>